Betterment/charlatan/README.md

 This makes it easy to test the behavior of code that interacts with HTTP services without having to use mocks.

-It consists of two components:
+It consists of a two components and a few helper functions:

 - `Charlatan` - a class for configuring and providing fake HTTP responses based on HTTP method and URI template.
 - `CharlatanHttpClientAdapter` - an implementation of Dio's `HttpClientAdapter` that returns responses from a configured `Charlatan` instance.
+- `charlatanResponse` and request matching helpers - utilites for concisely matching HTTP requests and generating fake responses.

 ## Usage